ziming/filament/packages/panels/docs/09-configuration.md

 }
 ```

+Before these [assets](../support/assets) can be used, you'll need to run `php artisan filament:assets`.

 ## Applying middleware

 You can apply extra middleware to all routes by passing an array of middleware classes to the `middleware()` method in the configuration: